elmish/elmish/README.md

 Using Elmish
 ------
-v0.9 and above releases of Elmish target Fable 1.x and use `dotnet` SDK and can be installed with `paket`:
+v2.x releases of Elmish target both Fable 1.x and netstandard2.0 and can be installed with `paket`:

-`paket add nuget Fable.Elmish -i`
+* `paket add nuget Fable.Elmish -i` for Fable package or
+* `paket add nuget Elmish -i` for NetStandard2.0

+For v1.x release information please see the [v1.x branch](https://github.com/fable-elmish/elmish/tree/v1.x)
 For v0.8 release information please see the [v0.8.x branch](https://github.com/fable-elmish/elmish/tree/v0.8.x)